blegas78/autoSplitters/readme-HFW.md

 # Load Removers for `Horizon Forbidden West™`™

+The latest load removers (.vas files) can be downloaded on the [Release Page here](https://github.com/blegas78/autoSplitters/releases) (No HFW since it doesn't exist)

 #### Just as a preperation for adding HFW load removers to the collection :)

 ###### Don't kill Aloy pls